 If the customer insists that he or she has a criminal record but no record is returned, it is possible that a local arresting authority has not reported the record to DPS.
 The customer must be directed back to the local authority.
 If the crime was in another state, the customer will need to be processed via the fingerprint-based CCH method in order to retrieve the record.

-Fingerprint search requests must be directed to the State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools for instructions on that process.
+Fingerprint search requests must be directed to the State Office Program Specialist(s) for CCH for instructions on that process.
 These records are subject to the same security procedures and confidentiality restrictions as CCH searches.

 D-510-5: Responding to a Request